zeek/spicy/doc/programming/parsing.rst

     :exec: printf 'A' | spicy-driver %INPUT
     :show-with: foo.spicy

-While this example is a bit contrived, the mechanisms becomes powerful once you have subunits that are recognizable by how they start:
+While this example is a bit contrived, the mechanism becomes powerful once you have subunits that are recognizable by how they start:

 .. spicy-code:: parse-switch-lhead-2.spicy